AaqibhafeezKhan/TIC-TAC-TOE/README.md

 ## How to Play:
 1. Select either Multiplayer Mode or AI Mode.
-2. In AI Mode, choose the difficulty level (Easy, Medium, Hard).
+2. In AI Mode, choose the difficulty level (Easy, Medium, Hard). **Minimax algorithm used for difficulty levels**
 3. Click on a cell to make a move.
 If you're playing in AI Mode, the AI will automatically take its turn after yours.
 4. Track your score at the bottom of the game screen.